unlhcc/puppet-infiniband/README.md

 ## TODO

 * Additional facts for IB firmware version, card model, etc.
+* Manage the ibacm service
-* Use the anchor pattern and seperate the install, config and service resources into seperate classes
+* Use the anchor pattern and separate the install, config and service resources into separate classes